The bullet point immediately below is linked to a key section of Nancy Pelosi’s profile, a section that is situated on its own, separate page.

 Pelosi’s advisors lauded these six ideas but warned the congresswoman that if she were to publicly unveil them at that time, they would fail to have the desired effect.
 “He is the President of the United States, you’re the minority,” the advisors explained.
 “You have so little power.
 You can’t compete unless you take him down a few pegs first.
 That’s the way it’s done in the private sector.”
 Thus the first two orders of business would be for the Democrats to: (a) conduct a ruthless smear campaign designed to erode President Bush’s popularity as much as possible, and (b) clearly differentiate their own agendas from those of Bush.
 Then—and only then—would they roll out their campaign platform, which would be called “New Direction—Six for ’06.”

 Another key element of the Democrat smear campaign against Bush was the charge—made relentlessly—that the president had led the U.S. into a disastrously ill-conceived war which he was wholly unqualified to prosecute.
+In January 2004, Pelosi said: “The president led us into the Iraq war on the basis of unproven assertions without evidence; he embraced a radical doctrine of pre-emptive war unprecedented in our history; and he failed to build a true international coalition.”
 In June 2005 Pelosi referred to the Iraq War as a “grotesque mistake.”
-On another occasion, she expanded: “The president led us into the Iraq war on the basis of unproven assertions without evidence; he embraced a radical doctrine of pre-emptive war unprecedented in our history; and he failed to build a true international coalition.”

 Yet another focal point of the Democrats’ smear-Bush initiative was their excoriation of the president’s allegedly ineffective—and even racially insensitive—response to Hurricane Katrina, which ravaged the Gulf Coast on August 29, 2005.